 QTC manages its risks within an enterprise-wide risk management framework.
 The framework supports the achievement of QTC’s corporate objectives by providing assurance that QTC’s risks are identified, assessed and adequately and appropriately managed.

-QTC produces a risk appetite statement that establishes clear boundaries in which QTC’s material risks should be managed.
+QTC produces a risk appetite statement that sets the tone from the top for risk management and establishes clear boundaries in which QTC’s material risks should be managed.